rodkranz/ff/README.md

 ### Parameter -d

-with parameter `-d` you active the debug mode, you can see the time of searching
+The `-d` parameter will active the debug mode, you can see the time of searching (more things coming soon)

 	$ ff -t "rlopes" -f ini -d